First and Second Order Optimality Conditions for the Control of Fokker-Planck Equations: Acknowledgements

 \section{Acknowledgements}

 We thank Joachim Rehberg (WIAS Berlin) for communicating to us the proof of Lemma \ref{Lmaxparabreg}.
-Moreover, we are grateful to Hannes Meinlschmidt (RICAM Linz) for his support in proving the statements of Remark \ref{Rem6.1}l
+Moreover, we are grateful to Hannes Meinlschmidt (RICAM Linz) for his support in proving the statements of Remark \ref{Rem6.1}.
+We also acknowledge the referees for their useful and detailed remarks that helped us to essentially improve the manuscript.